Alex23087/MicroC/report/Report.md

 ### Semantic Analysis
 The following checks are in place:
  - Arrays cannot be of size < 1.
 Moreover, arrays that are declared as variables, either local or global, need to have a size defined.
-Arrays declared as parameters for functions need not to satisfy this rule;
+Arrays declared as parameters for functions need not satisfy this rule;
  - Multidimensional arrays are not allowed;
  - Functions cannot return non-scalar values.
 This is checked during the semantic analysis step, despite already being enforced by the grammar implemented by the parser;
  - Variables cannot be of type `void`;